patdie421/pct-connectors-rebuild/README.md

 done, working.

 ## Apple 2e keyboard adapter
 The keyboard adapter is a small PCB and a ribbon cable supplied as an option with the PCT card.
-This adapter is placed between the Apple motherboard and the keyboard and provides status of certain keyboard keys (control, shift, Apple open/close, capslock) to the PCT.
+This adapter is placed between the Apple motherboard and the keyboard and provides status of "dead keyboard keys" (control, shift, Apple open/close and capslock) to the PCT card.
 The other signals are only pass-throughs from the keyboard to the motherboard of the Apple 2e.

 ### connections
 Connections are described in this [schema](hardware/a2keyboardToPCT/a2keyboardToPCT.pdf)